iFadi/MBSE/README.md

-This is a repository for the mini projects in the lecture Model-Design Software Engineering.
+This is a repository for the mini projects in the lecture Model-Baesd Software Engineering SS2016.